RocketCommunicationsInc/Full-Stack-Developer-Coding-Challenge/README.md

 * API provides frontend with *contacts.json*, *alerts.json*, and *verified user credentials*.

 **Frontend**
-* The frontend of this project can be done in React, Vue, or Angular.
+* The frontend of this project can be done in React, Vue, Svelte, Angular or native JavaScript.
 You are permitted to use any of these frameworks CLI generators to quickly start a project (npx create-react-app, ng new my-app, etc.)
 * The application utilizes either Astro UXDS components, or Astro UXDS styling
 * Login Page Reuirements
   * Authentication is required to access the application